Enyel De Los Santos: Cleveland Guardians

 On December 1, 2021, De Los Santos signed a minor league contract with an invitation to spring training with the Cleveland Guardians.

 He did not make the Opening Day roster.
 After beginning the 2022 season with the Triple–A Columbus Clippers, the Guardians selected De Los Santos' contract as a COVID-19 replacement player on April 20.
 De Los Santos was returned to the minor leagues on May 8.
 The Guardians selected De Los Santos' contract once more on May 9.
-On September 27, De Los Santos pitched an immaculate inning against the Tampa Bay Rays.
+On September 27, De Los Santos pitched an immaculate inning against the Tampa Bay Rays by striking out Christian Bethancourt, Jose Siri, and Taylor Walls on nine pitches.

 In 2022, De Los Santos was 5–0 with a 3.04 ERA in 53 1/3 innings, with a 1.069 WHIP.
 In 2023, De Los Santos made 70 appearances out of the bullpen for the Guardians, registering a 3.29 ERA with 62 strikeouts across 65 2/3 innings of work.